Trail Running events in Southern California & beyond

 What are the cut off times?
-No cut off times within the races.
+TBD for 50K.
 ALL races must be completed within 9 hours.
 Please see the Courses page for more details.

 Will there be any drop bag locations?
 Yes, for the 50K racers ONLY.
 50K runners may have a drop bag at miles 11 & 15 (same Aid Station).
 We will have additional tape and sharpies to add your bib number to your bag on race morning.

 Will there be a bag check?
 A bag check area will be near the start and available to all runners since we'll be shuttling you in...it's our way of saying, "We know you don't want to freeze your butt off before the start.
 Shed your layers last minute and leave em'...we get it!"
 Pack a change of clothes or dry layer for after your race, if you plan to wait for friends.
 Bring a headlamp.
 Sunrise is at 6:21 am and sunset is at 4:49 pm.

 Where will the aid stations be?
 Please see the Courses pages for more details.
 TBD